TacticalCake/TacticalCake.github.io/corCTF/writeups.md

 ![rot_n in Ghidra](babyrev/Ghidra_babyrev_rotN.jpg)

-Personally I did very little to make this auto generated code more readable, since all I was really interested in was the properties of the rotation function.
+I did very little to make this auto generated code more readable, since all I was really interested in was the properties of the rotation function.
 I.e:
 * Does the rotation function rotate letters into symbols?
+[No]
-[No] ..* If not, does the function rotate lower-case letters into upper-case letters?
+  * If not, does the function rotate lower-case letters into upper-case letters?
 [No]
 * Does the function rotate symbols, and if so how?
 [Does not rotate symbols]
 * Does the function really rotate each character by the amount given to it, or is it trying to fool us?
 [It really does rotate by the given amount]